If you are wondering what are the top things you can do in Rethymnon, this is the guide for you.

 Less than 25 km from Rethymno, the Archaeological Site of Eleftherna and the museum are popular places to visit near Rethymnon.

-Also known by the name of Apollonia in ancient times, Eleftherna was an ancient Cretan city-state.
-Today it’s possible to visit the excavations that unearthed unique settlements and sanctuaries.
+Also known as Apollonia in ancient times, Eleftherna was an ancient Cretan city-state.
+Today, it’s possible to visit the excavations that unearthed unique settlements and sanctuaries.

 Locals also produce and sell beautiful handmade crafts.

-This village has a special place in the history of the island for its endless struggle to fight the Germans.
+This village has a special place in the island’s history for its endless struggle to fight the Germans.

 As a result, over a hundred locals were killed between 1941 and 1944.

-The village also received the award of the War Cross for its heroism.
+The village also received a War Cross award for its heroism.
 Besides its history, Anogeia retains every characteristic and tradition of our mountain villages.

 A slow pace, a tranquil atmosphere, and the legendary Cretan hospitality at its best.

-The views of the Psiloritis, as well as the nearby villages in the valleys, are simply unforgettable If you are really interested in learning other details about Anogeia, check the Wikipedia page dedicated to the village, which is packed with lots of information about its history and traditions.
+The views of the Psiloritis, as well as the nearby villages in the valleys, are unforgettable If you are really interested in learning other details about Anogia, check this article packed with information about its history and traditions.

 More Adventures: Patsos Gorge

-Also known as the gorge of Saint Anthony, a visit to Patsos Gorge is among the best things to do in Rethymnon.
+Also known as the Gorge of Saint Anthony, visiting Patsos Gorge is one of Rethymnon’s best things to do.

 It’s only 8 km from the city, in the center of the Amari region.
-It’s rather easy to hike the gorge which makes it an ideal excursion for families with children.
+It’s rather easy to hike the gorge, making it an ideal excursion for families with children.

-Why not organize a picnic close to the river and enjoy a day surrounded by nature?
+Why not organize a picnic near the river and enjoy a day surrounded by nature?
 In the area, discover the church of Agios Antonios, originally an ancient Greek temple dedicated to the god Hermes.

 Chill on the Best Beaches in Rethymnon

-You can check some of Rethymno’s best south beaches, such as Preveli, Plakias, Agios Pavlos, and Triopetra in the article covering the best beaches of south Crete.
+You can check some of Rethymno’s best south beaches, such as Preveli, Plakias, Agios Pavlos, and Triopetra in this article about the best beaches in south Crete.

 Or you can discover why the southern coast of Rethymnon is one of the best places to go scuba diving in Greece.